sstevens2/git-novice-mod/_episodes/04-changes.md

 - "Always write a log message when committing changes."
 ---

-Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
+Let's create a file called `countATCG.py` or `countATCG.R` (if you wish) to count the occurrences of the pattern ATCG in a fasta sequence file.
+We won't really be coding for this git exercise but rather making notes with our plan.
 (We'll use `nano` to edit the file;
 you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.)

 ~~~
-$ nano mars.txt
+$ nano countATCG.py
 ~~~
 {: .bash}

-Type the text below into the `mars.txt` file:
+Type the text below into the `countATCG.py` file:

 ~~~
-Cold and dry, but everything is my favorite color
+# Load the fasta file into script
 ~~~
 {: .output}

-`mars.txt` now contains a single line, which we can see by running:
+`countATCG.py` now contains a single line, which we can see by running:

 ~~~
 $ ls